dlab-berkeley/MachineLearningWG/README.md

 # Machine Learning Working Group, Fall 2018

-MLWG meets on alternating Wednesdays from 3-5pm at D-Lab (Barrows 356).
+We meet on alternating Wednesdays from 3-5pm at D-Lab (Barrows 356).
+We have no expectation of prior machine learning experience, and simply go through one algorithm a meeting, with about 30 minutes each in R & Python.

 **Fall 2018 - unsupervised methods**
   - Sept.
 5: Principal component analysis (PCA)